cjteeter/cjteeter.github.io/_posts/2020-01-30-monty-hall-problem-simulation-R.md

 - Monty Hall
 ---

 The <a href = "https://en.wikipedia.org/wiki/Monty_Hall_problem" target = "_blank">Monty Hall Problem</a> is a counter-intuitive statistical puzzle stemming from one of the situations presented to contestants on <a href = "https://en.wikipedia.org/wiki/Let%27s_Make_a_Deal" target = "_blank">*Let's Make a Deal*</a>.
 I was first exposed to the problem in an introductory Bayesian statistics course.
-Many months ago, I wrote code to simulating the problem for use as a possible teaching tool, but an opportunity to use it did not materialize so it has just sat on my hard drive ever since.
+Many months ago, I wrote code to simulate the problem and intended on using it as a teaching tool, but an opportunity to do so never materialized so it has sat idle on my hard drive ever since.
 I am not the first person to simulate this problem, but rather than leave it hidden away on my computer I figured I would revisit and work through it here.

 **The Problem**